-During this fellowship you will receive advanced training in all aspects of musculoskeletal radiology in both outpatient and inpatient settings, including experience with magnetic resonance imaging, computed tomography, and interventional procedures.
+During the Musculoskeletal Imaging Fellowship, you receive advanced training in all aspects of musculoskeletal radiology in both outpatient and inpatient settings, including experience with MRI, computerized tomography (CT) and interventional procedures.

 The fellowship rotations are variable and can be modified to meet individual interests and career goals.
 Required rotations include: